-Over the past months I have had different companies asking how to integrate incoming calls with Salesforce.
-Not necessarily looking into an omnichannel approach, but basically getting customers connected with the right agent and ensuring that the agent has the correct information displayed.
+Companies regularly ask how they may integrate incoming calls with Salesforce.
+The don’t always look for a complete omnichannel approach yet.
+But they search for a solution to get customers connected with the right agent and ensuring that the agent has the correct information displayed.

 So these are talks about how starting off with such an integration.
 And basically the customer has some infrastructure, starts or is in an ongoing project for implementing Salesforce Service cloud, and needs information about the options for integrating.